Upadacitinib

 What benefit can you expect from your treatment?

-• You may notice some relief of joint swelling, pain and stiffness within the first 2 to 4 weeks of treatment, though it can take up to 3 months to improve.
+• You may notice some relief of joint swelling, pain and stiffness in the first 2 to 4 weeks after starting treatment.
+It can take 3 months for it to have full effect.

 Stopping upadacitinib

-If you stop or delay your upadacitinib treatment, your disease may get worse.
-Keep taking your treatment, unless advised by your rheumatologist to stop or unless serious side effects occur (see Side effects).
+If you stop your upadacitinib treatment, your condition may get worse.
+Keep taking upadacitinib, unless advised by your rheumatologist to stop or unless serious side effects occur (see Side effects).

 How will you be checked while on upadacitinib?